Tommy Flanagan (musician): 1956–early 1978 – After move to New York

 Flanagan moved to New York in 1956.
 He was unsure of how long he would stay, having been persuaded to go by Burrell; the two men initially stayed with Burrell's aunt in Harlem.
 Flanagan soon found work in clubs and studios, including recording Detroit – New York Junction with Thad Jones in March.
-Later the same month he returned to recording, this time with Miles Davis and Sonny Rollins, for tracks released on Collectors' Items.
+Later that month, he returned to recording, this time with Miles Davis and Sonny Rollins, for tracks released on Collectors' Items.
 Rollins was leader for another session three months later: Saxophone Colossus, which was labeled an "undisputed masterpiece" by The Penguin Guide to Jazz.

 Flanagan also first accompanied Ella Fitzgerald in 1956, for around a month, including at the Newport Jazz Festival.
 Later that year, he joined trombonist J. J. Johnson, with whom he recorded several albums in 1957 and then toured Europe.
 While in Sweden, Flanagan, with bassist Wilbur Little and drummer Elvin Jones, recorded his first album as leader, Overseas.
 Late in 1957, he was part of Miles Davis' band for a short period, before returning to Johnson early the following year, for another stay of 10 months.
 A period leading his own trio in 1958 was followed by working with trombonist Tyree Glenn.